Dabo Swinney: 2017 season

-Coming off of the national championship season from the year before, Clemson and Swinney looked to fill big shoes with the loss of many offensive starters, including standout quarterback Deshaun Watson who entered the NFL draft.
-However, the Tigers once again rose to national prominence with a 12-1 regular season record and their third ACC championship in a row.
-Clemson dominated #7 Miami 38–3 in the ACC championship game and secured the #1 seed in the College Football Playoffs.
-The Tigers also posted big wins in the season with a 14–6 win over #13 Auburn, a 47–21 victory over #14 Louisville, and a 31–17 win over #12 Virginia Tech.
-Later in the season, a 24–10 win over Georgia Tech gave Swinney his 97th career win at Clemson, vaulting him past Danny Ford to become the second-winningest coach in school history.
+Coming off of the national championship season from the year before, Clemson and Swinney looked to fill big shoes with the loss of many offensive starters, including standout quarterback Deshaun Watson who entered the NFL Draft.
+However, the Tigers once again rose to national prominence with a 12–1 regular season record and their third ACC Championship in a row.
+Clemson dominated #7 Miami 38–3 in the ACC Championship and secured the #1 seed in the College Football Playoffs.
+The Tigers posted big wins in the season with a 14–6 win over #13 Auburn, a 47–21 victory over #14 Louisville, and a 31–17 win over #12 Virginia Tech.
+Later in the season, Swinney earned his 97th career win at Clemson, vaulting him past Danny Ford to become the second-winningest coach in school history.

 Swinney capped off the regular season with another convincing win over rival South Carolina, 34–10, marking his fourth win in a row over the Gamecocks.
 The Tigers faced #4 Alabama in the Sugar Bowl for the first round of the College Football Playoffs.
 Alabama defeated Clemson 24–6.
 Clemson finished #4 overall in the final standings and were ranked in the top 10 throughout the entire 2017 season.

 2018 season

+Clemson started off the 2018 season ranked second in the nation in the AP Poll and Coaches Poll.
+The 2018 Tigers opened the season with a 48–7 victory over Furman.
+Clemson survived a close 28–26 result in the following game against Texas A&M. Following a 38–7 victory over Georgia Southern, Clemson opened ACC play with a 49–21 victory over Georgia Tech.
+Following a 27–23 victory over Syracuse, Clemson defeated Wake Forest 63–3.
+In the following game against #16 NC State, Clemson won 41–17.
+Clemson dominated in their next two games, a 59–10 victory over Florida State and a 77–16 victory over Louisville.
+Clemson closed out the regular season with victories over #17 Boston College, Duke, and South Carolina.
+Clemson qualified for the ACC Championship and defeated Pitt 42–10 to win their fourth consecutive conference championship.

-The 2018 Tigers, led by true freshman quarterback Trevor Lawrence, finished the season undefeated and won the 2019 College Football Playoff National Championship, defeating Alabama 44–16.
-Clemson was the first team to go 15–0 in modern history, which led some pundits to say that the 2018 Tigers are the greatest college football team of all time.
+Clemson qualified for the College Football Playoff as the #2-seed.
+In the College Football Playoff Semifinals, the Tigers faced off against undefeated #3 Notre Dame in the Cotton Bowl and won 30–3.
+Clemson finished the season undefeated and won the 2019 College Football Playoff national championship, defeating Alabama 44–16 to win the school their third national championship and Swinney's second.
+Clemson was the first team to go 15–0 in modern history and the first in college football history since the 1897 Penn Quakers football team, which led some pundits to say that the 2018 Tigers are the greatest college football team of all time.
+Swinney was named ACC Coach of the Year and the Bear Bryant Coach of the Year for the 2018 season.